Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Data Scientist, Quantitative Strategies (Asset & Wealth Management)

-Jnr Data Scientist
+Data Scientist (Pricing & Forecasting)

 The Energy Markets team at Octopus Energy is responsible for making sure that we always have the electricity and gas we need to support our customer demand whilst also supporting the grid to enable the Net Zero transition.